AlejandroMontalvo/nile-marketplace/README.md

 # Nile Marketplace

 Nile Marketplace is a basic marketplace implementation built with React Native.
-The app allows users to browse and create listings.
+The app allows users to browse, favorite, and create listings.

 [Live Demo](https://alejandromontalvo.github.io/nile-marketplace/)